-For these exercises, choose a solid, stable chair that does not have wheels.
+Choose a solid, stable chair that does not have wheels.

 Build up slowly and aim to gradually increase the repetitions of each exercise over time.

-This stretch is good for posture.
+This stretch is good for your posture.

 - Gently push your chest forward and up until you feel a stretch across your chest.